 Indemnification for criminal or civil fines or penalties, if any, may not be available if a court were to find such indemnification unenforceable as against public policy.
 In addition, we believe the law likely to be held applicable to matters relating to the Macondo well incident does not allow for enforcement of indemnification of persons who are found to be grossly negligent.
 Certain state laws, if deemed to apply, also would not allow for enforcement of indemnification for gross negligence, and may not allow for enforcement of indemnification of persons who are found to be negligent with respect to personal injury claims.
 In addition, financial analysts and the press have speculated about the financial capacity of BP, and whether it might seek to avoid indemnification obligations in bankruptcy proceedings.
-BP's public filings indicate that BP recognized a \$40.9 billion pre-tax charge in 2010 as a result of the Macondo well incident and that the amount of natural resource damages with respect to OPA claims by the United States and by state, tribal and foreign trustees, if any, cannot be reliably estimated until the size, location and duration of the impact of the incident is assessed.
+BP's public filings indicate that BP recognized a \$40.9 billion pre-tax charge in 2010 and a \$0.4 billion pre-tax charge in the first quarter of 2011 as a result of the Macondo well incident and that the amount of, among other things, any natural resource damages with respect to OPA claims by the United States and by state, tribal and foreign trustees, some of which may be included in such charges, cannot be reliably estimated as of the date of those filings.
 If BP Exploration filed for bankruptcy protection, a bankruptcy judge could disallow our contract with BP Exploration, including the indemnification obligations thereunder.
 Also, we may not be insured with respect to civil or criminal fines or penalties, if any, pursuant to the terms of our insurance policies.

-As of March 31, 2011, we had not accrued any amounts related to this matter because we do not believe that a loss is probable.
+As of June 30, 2011, we had not accrued any amounts related to this matter because we do not believe that a loss is probable.
 We are currently unable to estimate the full impact the Macondo well incident will have on us.
 Further, an estimate of possible loss or range of loss related to this matter cannot be made.
 However, considering the complexity of the Macondo well and the number of investigations being conducted and lawsuits pending, new information or future developments may require us to adjust our liability assessment.
 If proceedings and investigations are not resolved in our favor, resulting liabilities, fines, or penalties, if any, for which we are not indemnified or are not insured could have a material adverse effect on our liquidity, consolidated results of operations, and consolidated financial condition.